MikeJohnPage/newsrivr/README.md

 ## Overview

-newsrivr is a R wrapper to the [Newsriver API](https://newsriver.io/), providing simple functions to retrieve and clean news articles following a tidy framework.
-The Newsriver API is free for non-commercial purposes, and when combined with newsrivr, can return over 350,000 articles in a single call.
+newsrivr is an R wrapper to the [Newsriver API](https://newsriver.io/), providing simple functions to retrieve and clean news articles following a tidy framework.
+Newsriver is a non profit free of charge news API (for commercial purposes, a monthly subscription is encouraged), and when combined with the newsrivr R package, can return up to 36,500 articles in a single search.

 ## Installation